10 Awesome And Cheap European Cities To Visit Now

-You are searching for cheap European cities for your next city break, am I right?
+Are you searching for cheap European cities for your next city break?

 1. Vienna, Austria: The Architecture Lover’s Paradise

-Austria’s capital might seem a surprise to be on this list, but read on:
+Austria’s capital might seem like a surprise on this list, but read on:

 - Visiting the beautiful churches and cathedrals of Vienna is absolutely free.

-- Admiring the architecture, including the famous Hundertwasser Houses with their quirky lines, is also free.
+- Admiring the architecture, including the famous Hundertwasser House with its quirky lines, is also free.

-- Walking through Belvedere Gardens is If you want to admire the interior as well, just sit at the castle’s café for a quick break.
+- Walking through Belvedere Gardens is free.
+If you want to admire the interior of the palace, sit at the castle’s café for a quick break.

 - Visiting the Prater, one of the most famous parks in Europe, is free as well.